ppy/osu-wiki/news/2020-02-04-community-contributors-2019.md

 [![](/wiki/shared/news/2020-02-04-community-contributors-2019/Shoegazer.jpg)](https://osu.ppy.sh/users/2520707)

 A true paragon-in-waiting, few are as synonymous with a game mode's excellence as **Shoegazer** is with osu!mania.
-His contributions towards the mode are vast beyond reckoning, ranging from groundwork in dealing with criteria and gameplay issues to the development of tournament-grade map pools for the game's finest players, featuring extensively in osu!mania's two most vaunted tournaments - the osu!mania World Cup and SOFT.
+His contributions towards the mode are vast beyond reckoning, ranging from groundwork in dealing with ranking criteria revisions to gameplay issues to the development of tournament-grade map pools for the game's finest players, featuring extensively in osu!mania's two most vaunted tournaments - the osu!mania World Cup and SOFT.

 [![](/wiki/shared/news/2020-02-04-community-contributors-2019/JBHyperion.jpg)](https://osu.ppy.sh/users/4879508)